MicrosoftDocs/visualfsharpdocs/docs/conceptual/pattern-matching-[fsharp].md

 ## Variable Patterns
-The variable pattern assigns the value being matched to a variable name, which is then available for use in the execution expression to the right of the `-&gt;` symbol.
+The variable pattern assigns the value being matched to a variable name, which is then available for use in the execution expression to the right of the `->` symbol.
 A variable pattern alone matches any input, but variable patterns often appear within other patterns, therefore enabling more complex structures such as tuples and arrays to be decomposed into variables.

 The following example demonstrates a variable pattern within a tuple pattern.